-Territorial Savings Bank also uses automated systems to underwrite one- to four-family residential mortgage loans up to the maximum conforming loan limits as established by the Federal Housing Finance Agency, which was \$636,150 for 2017.
+Territorial Savings Bank also uses automated systems to underwrite one- to four-family residential mortgage loans up to the maximum conforming loan limits as established by the Federal Housing Finance Agency, which was \$726,525 in the State of Hawaii for 2019.
 We require appraisals of all real property securing one- to four-family residential real estate loans, and on property securing home equity loans and lines of credit.
 All appraisers are licensed appraisers and all third-party appraisers are approved by the Board of Directors annually.